 Blazers rallied at the Capitol Building on March 15 as part of the International Climate Strike

 On March 15, students from around the area attended a rally for climate action at the United States Capitol.
 The rally was part of the International School Strike for Climate.
 At 9:30 a.m., Blazers gathered at Blair and marched down Colesville Rd. to the Silver Spring metro station.
 As they walked, they chanted “Hey hey, ho ho, fossil fuels have got to go,” “What do we want?
 Climate action!
 When do we want it?
 Now!” and “Stay united, fight for our climate.”
 They made their way to the Capitol Building grounds, where they listened to speakers and performers.

-Bella Garfield, a junior who takes AP Environmental Science at Blair, said that the environmental issues she has learned about this year have motivated her to take action.
+Bella Garfield, a junior who takes AP Environmental Science at Blair, said that the environmental issues she has learned about this year motivated her to strike.
 “I’ve always been passionate about the environment.
 I think it’s really important for us to start taking a stand for our future because we’re the ones who have to deal with this," she said.

-Sophomore Rekha Leonard is also here to speak up for government action.
+Sophomore Rekha Leonard also attended to speak up for government action.
 “I’m here because I think it’s ridiculous that people in our government don’t even think climate change is real, and I want to change that,” she said.

-Students also participated in call-and-response songs led by the student organizers of the strike.
+Between speeches, students participated in call-and-response songs and chants led by the student organizers of the strike.
 “Let them hear us!” the organizers chanted.
 “We strike for a planet on which we can live and prosper.
 We are the first generation that will be impacted by climate change and the last generation that can do something about it.”

-The strikers wrapped up with 11 minutes of silence to represent 11 years left to take climate action, as well as 49 extra seconds to remember the lives lost in yesterday's New Zealand mosque shooting.
-At 1:30 p.m, students left as the rally dispersed.
+The strike ended with 11 minutes and 49 seconds of silence to represent the 11 years left to take climate action and to remember the lives lost in the March 14 Christchurch mosque shooting.
+At 1:30 p.m, students left with a final chant as the rally dispersed.

 Shifra Dayak.
 Hi!
 I'm Shifra and I'm a junior.
 When I'm not writing for SCO, I spend my time doing debate or theatre, playing instruments, watercoloring, or napping.
 I love music, warm weather, and dogs.
 More »